 Work to reduce debt

-If you are in debt, whether that’s with a credit card, payday loan or other, prioritise clearing it.
+If you are in debt, whether that’s with a credit card, payday loan, short-term loan or another form of finance, prioritise clearing it.
 Some tips for paying down your debt include:

 - Paying more than the minimum payment, if you’re able to.